Azure/azure-kusto-microhack/README.md

   "templateId": "dtmi:ltifbs50b:mecybcwqm"
 }
 ```

-  KWE let us easily connect to Azure Event Hub and build table with a schema based on an event sample data.
+KWE lets us easily connect to Azure Event Hub and build a table which is schema based on an event sample data.
 Go to the “Data” blade.
 The name of this capability is “One-click ingestion” and it allows you to quicky ingest data.

   ![Screen capture 1](/assets/images/Challenge2-Task1-Pic2.png)